Download our summary table to identify which checks are required

 Carry out a risk assessment

-If you need to start someone in post before you know the outcome of their DBS check, and you feel you can demonstrate that your circumstances are exceptional, you can use the risk assessment template in section 2 above to help you decide:
+If you need to start someone in post before you know the outcome of their DBS check, and you feel you can demonstrate that your circumstances are exceptional, you can use the risk assessment template in the section of this article titled 'Use our risk assessment to decide whether to accept an existing check' to help you decide:

 If you're in a maintained school, your LA may have its own risk assessment that you must use in this situation, so check with them first before you use ours.